 What the Vero Beach school costs now

 Skyborne publishes its US program pricing openly, which is unusual in this market and worth crediting.
-The full-time FAA Part 141 zero-time program covers Private Pilot, Instrument Rating, Commercial Single-Engine, Commercial Multi-Engine, and Certified Flight Instructor, for a total of $97,079 (skyborne.com, accessed June 2026).
-Payment is five equal installments of $19,415.80, the first due at contract signing.
-Skyborne lists required extras of $1,305, and optional academy accommodation at $7,800.
+The full-time FAA Part 141 zero-time program covers Private Pilot, Instrument Rating, Commercial Single-Engine, Commercial Multi-Engine, and Certified Flight Instructor, for an all-inclusive total of $102,000 over a 13-month course (skyborne.com/us/faa-141-program/, accessed July 2026).
+Payment is five installments: $500 (non-refundable) at contract signing, $40,600 four weeks before the course starts, then three payments of $20,300 at 10, 20, and 30 weeks after the start date.
+Skyborne also publishes a nine-month partial pathway at $83,800 for students who already hold a Private Pilot certificate.

 As at every US flight school, FAA knowledge-test fees ($175 per test via PSI) and examiner (DPE) check-ride fees are paid separately to the test provider and examiner.
-Budget several thousand dollars across the program for tests and check rides, plus headset, iPad and app subscriptions, and living costs if you decline the academy accommodation.
-A realistic all-in budget for the Skyborne zero-time program therefore sits meaningfully above the $97,079 sticker, exactly as it does at ATP and every competitor; the difference is in what each school bundles.
+Budget several thousand dollars across the program for tests and check rides, plus headset, iPad and app subscriptions, and living costs.
+Even with an "all-inclusive" $102,000 sticker, a realistic total budget for the Skyborne zero-time program sits above it once those separately-billed items and living expenses are added, exactly as it does at ATP and every competitor; the difference is in what each school bundles.

 Skyborne versus ATP Flight School

-The natural comparison is ATP's Airline Career Pilot Program: $123,995 zero-time on a fixed-price guarantee, covering PPL through commercial multi-engine plus CFI, CFII, and MEI, across 88 training centers nationwide (atpflightschool.com, June 2026).
-Skyborne's $97,079 quote covers PPL through CFI at the Vero Beach campus.
-The $27,000 headline gap narrows once scope is matched: the instructor add-on ratings and multi-engine volume differ between the two syllabi, and ATP's fixed-price guarantee absorbs overage hours that installment-priced programs may bill.
+The natural comparison is ATP's Airline Career Pilot Program: $123,995 zero-time on a fixed-price guarantee, covering PPL through commercial multi-engine plus CFI, CFII, and MEI, across 88 training centers nationwide (atpflightschool.com, July 2026).
+Skyborne's $102,000 all-inclusive quote covers PPL through CFI at the Vero Beach campus.
+The roughly $22,000 headline gap narrows once scope is matched: ATP bundles the instrument-instructor (CFII) and multi-engine-instructor (MEI) add-on ratings that Skyborne's zero-time program does not, and ATP's fixed-price guarantee absorbs overage hours that installment-priced programs may bill.
 Neither price includes FAA test or examiner fees.

-On pathways: Skyborne's US site lists SkyWest, JSX, and Avelo partnerships, and Skyborne delivers the British Airways Speedbird Pilot Academy cadet scheme for UK applicants.
-ATP's airline network is larger and its CFI pipeline feeds airline partners that offer up to $11,000 in loan repayment assistance to instructors who make an early commitment.
+On pathways: Skyborne's US site lists airline partnerships including SkyWest, Envoy, Avelo, and JSX, and Skyborne delivers the British Airways Speedbird Pilot Academy cadet scheme for UK applicants.
+ATP's airline network is larger and its CFI pipeline feeds airline partners that offer $11,000 in loan repayment assistance to instructors who make an early commitment (atpflightschool.com loan-repayment page, July 2026).
 For a US student optimizing for breadth of airline access and price certainty, ATP holds the structural advantage; for a student who values a single-campus residential model in year-round Florida VFR weather, or a UK applicant targeting the BA scheme, Skyborne is the stronger fit.
 Get written quotes from both and compare included hours line by line.

 The R-ATP question, corrected